 Having a solid partnership with icipe-MOYESH Programme and targeted beneficiary out-growers.
 We will reach the target groups through local government structures to provide the required supports like the followings: -

 Ensure that programmed allocated inputs and starter kits are received by targeted recipients (70% young women and 10% disadvantaged people).

+Ensure that all necessary documentation required by icipe-MoYESH programme for the receipt of the starter kits is completed and submitted timely.

 Ensure that effective monitoring-evaluations are in place in a timely way.